operator-framework/operator-sdk/website/content/en/docs/olm-integration/legacy/generating-a-csv.md

 At this stage in your Operator's development, we only need to worry about generating bundle files;
 bundle images become important once you're ready to [publish][operatorhub] your Operator.

-Bundle metadata contains information about a particular Operator version available in a registry.
+Bundle metadata contains information about a particular Operator version available in a [registry][operator-registry].
 OLM uses this information to install specific Operator versions and resolve dependencies.

 Of particular note are channels: